 Jeri Katherine has been writing and performing as a solo artist – and collaborating with Kentucky musicians – for over 12 years.
 In 2007 she won 2nd Place in the Flat Rock Music Festival Songwriters Contest for the title track of her first album Branch to Branch.
 In 2011 she was voted Frankfort's Best Musical Performer and received the Folk Arts Apprenticeship Grant from the Kentucky Arts Council to study and perform with master songstress Carla Gover.
 As she developed artistically, Jeri Katherine began performing with world music band Stirfry Musette and was featured on their 2013 release No String Unturned.
 That same year, Jeri Katherine released her latest album, Collage, featuring 14 original tracks and several of Kentucky's best players.
 As Jeri Katherine dove into student life at Centre College, she immersed herself in the campus folk music scene as a lead singer and guitarist in the College’s Kentucky Music Ensemble.
 2016 brought two tours with the ensemble: one in the Northeastern U.S. and the other in Yamaguchi, Japan as part of “Kentucky Bluegrass Week.”
 With her fierce interest in cultural exchange and community engagement upon graduation, Jeri Katherine received a Fulbright English Teaching Assistant grant with the U.S. Department of State and performed and lectured throughout San Carlos, Costa Rica with Nat Colten - her partner in music and life - for the 2017 year.
 Upon return to Kentucky in 2018, Jeri Katherine was selected to participate in the Performing Artists Directory in recognition of artistic excellence, a program of the Kentucky Arts Council, the state arts agency, which is supported by state tax dollars and federal funding from the National Endowment for the Arts.
 Jeri Katherine was awarded the 2018 Firestarter Award from the Kentucky Foundation for Women for her work in fostering social change through art.

-Currently, Jeri Katherine is writing songs, performing locally, collaborating, and re-rooting in Kentucky soil.
+Currently, Jeri Katherine is writing songs, performing locally, collaborating, developing creative community experiences, and re-rooting in Kentucky soil.